-Mechanics of Bone Growth
+How Bone Growth Works

 Muscles attach to our bones in order to move us around.
 This means bone responds to the movement of our muscles as well as the impact of bearing weight.
-When the muscle contracts and pulls on the bone, internal forces of the bone cause the bone tissue to resist this pulling action.
+When the muscle contracts and pulls on the bone, internal forces cause the bone tissue to resist this pulling action.
 In physics, this is called stress.
 Stress to the bone stimulates mechanical signaling within the bone, telling it to lay down extra calcium in the areas under stress.

 With that being said... when it comes to building bone density, not all exercise is created equal.
-For example, swimming might be a great exercise but does not provide enough impact for building healthy bones.
+For example, swimming might be a great exercise for your heart and lungs, but is too low impact for building health bones.
 The types of movement chosen for bone health are very important.

 We've mentioned before how body alignment may not matter so much for chronic pain, but is so important in terms of your body's function.
 Osteoporosis is an excellent example of when body alignment matters!

 Your skeleton requires full-weight bearing in order to maximize bone density, meaning your alignment needs to be vertical.
 Daily habits, like excessive amounts of time spent sitting in chairs, alter our alignment.
 Bone density is impacted by shoe choices, walking mechanics, and the types of exercises we choose to do.
 For example, wearing a heeled shoe forces the pelvis to push forward changing the way our feet, knees, and hips bear the weight of our torso.
 For every one degree of heel that is worn, there is one degree of spine, hip, and knee joint reaction (have we convinced everyone to ditch the heels yet?!).
 Standing with the pelvis pushed forward or your trunk leaning forward changes the weight-bearing forces to the bones.